mkcomer/microsoft-challenge/README.md

 * Develop Full CRUD operations surrounding taxi data and develop full Mockito unit tests
 * Develop a better domain model and table structure for the system - one that supports a system of scale
 * Cleanse the data more thoroughly before inserting to db (issues with whitespaces in borough data)
-* Better validation/error handling around query parameters and data structure for input parameters (return 400 response)
+* Better validation/error handling around query parameters and data structure for input parameters (return specific 400 response)
 * Potentially create joins/relationship between Borough data and Taxi Data & more complex query
-* Spin up Swagger UI Documentation - to help abstract out code for users/better understand API
+* Spin up Swagger UI Documentation - to help abstract out code for users and better document the API
-* If creating more modules in this system, I would create an interface for this API (enable dependency injection)
+* If creating more dependent modules in this system, I would create an interface for this API to enable dependency injection
-* Spin up entire database over many years of taxi data to provide historic trip data (not just a small subset) and see how the queries perform (any indexing/scaling improvements?)
+* Spin up entire an entire database with many years of taxi data to provide historic trip data (not just a small subset) and see how the queries perform (any indexing/scaling improvements?)